Non-Saccharomyces Yeast Rehydration

 Last updated: 6/2021

 Applies to: Winemakers rehydrating non-Saccharomyces yeasts.
 This protocol is NOT applicable to Saccharomyces yeast rehydration.

-Consult strain-specific instructions when using a non-Saccharomyces yeast for two reasons:
+Consult charts below when using a non-Saccharomyces yeast for the following reasons:

 |After 1.5-3 °Brix drop|